naughtical/Steam-Account-Calculator/README.md

 TO USE
 Run the program and enter the path of the html file from your steam account history in the entry box.
 Press "RUN" and your price will be displayed.

+TO-DO:
+Go through file directly from a link, rather than needing an input file